 Clean eating is perhaps one of the most prevailing diet trends in the world of health and fitness and it is here to stay.
 Ask any fitness or sports enthusiast they will most likely credit ‘clean eating’ for their physique and performance levels.
 And the cult of “clean eating” is more popular than ever these days.
 ‘Clean Eating’ presents itself on the opposite end of ‘IIFYM’ spectrums.
 While the ‘IIFYM’ (If it fits your macros) folks preach that you can eat anything that fits your macronutrient goals.

 ‘Clean eaters’ don’t emphasize the quantity but the quality of food.
 They advocate that only ‘clean foods’ must be consumed throughout the day.
 Nonetheless, the term ‘clean foods’ is very vague and subjective in itself.
-For a Ketogenic dieter this will mean meat, nuts and cheese, for a vegan, plants and seeds, and for Paleo dieter, the list is limited to Paleo-approved foods.
-In this article, we will we break down everything you should know about clean eating and also provide a sample clean Indian diet.
+For a Ketogenic dieter, this will mean meat, nuts, and cheese, for a vegan, plants, and seeds, and for Paleo dieter, the list is limited to Paleo-approved foods.
+In this article, we will break down everything you should know about clean eating and also provide a sample clean Indian diet.

 The ideology of clean eating traces back to the ancient period, the Greek physician Hippocrates did one of the first works on dietary principles and quoted “Let food by the medicine and medicine be thy food”.